Engineering Compact Data Structures for Rank and Select Queries on Bit Vectors: Conclusion

 \section{Conclusion}

-In this paper, we have presented a space-efficient rank and select data structure that is also fast in practice.
-It requires similar space to the previously most space-efficient rank and select data structure cs-poppy and is between 8\,\% (rank) and 16.5\,\% (select) faster than cs-poppy.
-While there exist faster rank- and select-only data structures, they require significantly more memory and cannot answer \(select_0\) and \(select_1\) queries, which is required for many applications, e.g., wavelet trees~\cite{FerraginaM2000FMIndex} or succinct tree representations~\cite{Jacobson1989LOUDS}.
-Our new data structure can answer both \(select_0\) and \(select_1\) and has only a slowdown of up to 1.5 for one of the queries.
-If both queries have to be answered without slowdown, we can still double the required space, as all other data structures do.
-It remains an open problem if the techniques presented in this paper can be applied to compressed rank and select data structures or to rank and select data structures on mutable bit vectors.
+With pasta-flat, we present a space-efficient rank and select data structure that is fast in practice.
+It requires the same space as the previously most space-efficient rank and select data structure cs-poppy and is between 8\,\% (rank) and 16.5\,\% (select) faster than cs-poppy.
+While there exist faster rank- and select-only data structures, they require significantly more memory and cannot easily answer both \(select_0\) and \(select_1\) queries, a necessity for many applications, e.g., wavelet trees~\cite{FerraginaM2000FMIndex} or succinct tree representations~\cite{Jacobson1989LOUDS}.
+Pasta-flat can answer both (with a slowdown of up to 1.5 for one of the queries) without requiring additional memory.